silverstripe/developer-docs/en/02_Developer_Guides/16_Execution_Pipeline/01_Flushable.md

 [FlushMiddleware](api:SilverStripe\Control\Middleware\FlushMiddleware) is run before a request is made, calling `flush()` statically on all implementors of [Flushable](api:SilverStripe\Core\Flushable).

-[notice]
+> [!WARNING]
-Flushable implementers might also be triggered automatically on deploy if you have `SS_FLUSH_ON_DEPLOY` [environment variable](../configuration/environment_variables) defined.
-In that case even if you don't manually pass `flush=1` parameter, the first request after deploy will still be calling `Flushable::flush` on those entities.
+> Flushable implementers might also be triggered automatically on deploy if you have `SS_FLUSH_ON_DEPLOY` [environment
+> variable](../configuration/environment_variables) defined.
+In that case even if you don't manually pass `flush=1` parameter, the first request after deploy
-[/notice]
+> will still be calling `Flushable::flush` on those entities.

 ## Usage